netdata/netdata/docs/concepts/visualizations/dashboards.md

 Netdata excels in collecting, storing, and organizing metrics in out-of-the-box dashboards.
 To make sense of all the metrics, Netdata offers an enhanced version of charts that update every second.

-These charts provide a lot of useful information, so that you can:

--   Enjoy the high-resolution, granular metrics collected by Netdata
--   Explore visualization with more options such as _line_, _stacked_ and _area_ types (other types like _bar_, _pie_ and _gauges_ are to be added shortly)
--   Examine all the metrics by hovering over them with your cursor
--   Use intuitive tooling and shortcuts to pan, zoom or highlight your charts
--   On highlight, ease access to [Metric Correlations](/docs/cloud/insights/metric-correlations) to see other metrics with similar patterns
--   Have the dimensions sorted based on name or value
--   View information about the chart, its plugin, context, and type
--   Get the chart status and possible errors.
-On top, reload functionality

-These charts will available on [Overview tab](/docs/cloud/visualize/overview), Single Node view, and on your [Custom Dashboards](/docs/cloud/visualize/dashboards).

 With a quick glance at any composite chart, you have immediate information available at your disposal:

 -   Chart title and units